egandavidpatrick-del/BLKEXPORT/README.md

 # The problem

-Completing a Document Issue register typically is a time consuming, tedious and error intensive task completed manually.
-This manual approach is how most organisations complete a Document Issue Register even today.
+Generating a BOM form a CAD drawings is typically done by plotting the drawings, then using a highlighter to count the symbols in the drawing and noting the count on possibly something like an Excel spreadsheet.
+This is the current practice in most companies even today.

 # 🧭 BLKEXPORT (Case Study – Proprietary Production Application)
 <i>BLKEXPORT allows the user to generate a BOM (Bill of Material) the quick and easy way.</i>